NRCan/energuide_api/extract_endpoint/README.md

 extract_endpoint status
 ```

-Once the status of both Endpoint and TL are idle, the data you have uploaded should be available in the Mongo database.
+Once both Endpoint and TL are idle the data you have uploaded should be available in the Mongo database.